silviamaggi/smd-com/_posts/2020-07-24-a-website-lost-community-trust.md

   - /accessibility/design-digested-8-how-a-well-known-website-lost-the-trust-of-their-community/
   - /accessibility/a-website-lost-community-trust/
 ---
-In this inspiration series: a well-known website lost community trust with a redesign that didn’t take into account its users with disabilities.
+<p class="lead">In this inspiration series: a well-known website lost community trust with a redesign that didn’t take into account its users with disabilities.</p>

 Something important took space in my mind during the past week: **web accessibility**.